Music in the Time of Vermeer: Private music making in the upper class–an important impulse for the Dutch musical life

 Huygens's personal interest and competence in music cannot be underestimated.
 So a closer look to the important role music played in his life will be helpful not only for a better understanding of his complex personality but to explore the problematic Dutch musical scene and the influence he had upon it.

 Huygens grew up in The Hague and received a thorough humanistic education in languages, sciences and the arts, as well as in dancing, fencing and horseback-riding.
 His father, who gave him his first singing lessons, took great care of his son's musical education both for aesthetic pleasure it might yield but for the purpose of improving his social skills as well.
 In the coming years, music would provide Constantijn invaluable assistance in his profession as the personal secretary to the Stadtholder, Prince Frederick Henry of Orange (1625–1647) and to the latter's son and successor, William II (1647–1650).
 He was always grateful to his parents for his education.
 In Huygens' words: "Thanks to them that a little child of five, I was fed sweet sounds along with my first spoonfuls."

 At the age of five, Huygens learned to play the cittern (a popular metal-stringed instrument), followed by the viol and lute.
 His viola da gamba teacher was an Englishman called "William H." (perhaps the English military man William Heydon), and his lute teacher was Jeronimus van Someren, a local musician, who later taught Huygens' sons Christiaan and Constantijn.
 Huygens was taught to play the virginal (fig. 4) and organ by the blind organist of The Hague's Grote Kerk, Pieter de Vois.
-Afterwards he learned to play theorbo and the guitar.
+Afterward, he learned to play theorbo and the guitar.